 Business analyst roles vary widely across the industry.
 When putting together an ideal BA role for your organization, it’s more important that the skills and responsibilities be perceived as immediately valuable to the organization than they fit into an idea vision of a business analyst role you might find proposed elsewhere.
 You can leverage our Business Analyst Skills Assessment – a free download – as a starting point, but limit the initial set of responsibilities to those of immediate value internally.

 Once in a business analyst role, you can always take on more senior BA responsibilities.

 Proposed job description in hand, sit down with your manager or a manager you think would be receptive to creating such a role on his or her team and walk through your ideas.
 Discuss the problems or opportunities you’ve seen.
 Detail how the person filling the BA role could help solve these problems.
 Speak to tangible examples of where business analysis activities have already helped create value in your organization.

 Your actions in this step will be better received if you’ve already begun to incorporate business analyst activities into your work.
-One of the reasons our virtual, instructor-led courses focus on applying BA practices regardless of your job title, is that actions speak louder than words.
+One of the reasons The Business Analyst Blueprint certification program focus on applying BA practices regardless of your job title, is that actions speak louder than words.
 If your stakeholders can see the impact of business analysis in action, they’ll be more likely to embrace the idea of someone filling this role on an ongoing basis.

 As an outcome from this step, you are looking for the manager to create a new job role on their team.
 In some less formal organizations, you might begin doing the work before the role is “official.”
-(This is something that happened to Wendy S on her path to BA.)
 In other organizations, the role will be officially created and open to both internal and external candidates, in which case you’ll need to apply for it like any other job applicant.
 Let’s talk about that step next.